wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 Great tool to help understand nodes and workflows:
 ![preview-as-text.webp](screenshots/kj-preview-as-text.webp)

+The following error may mean the model is returning NaN values; solution can be to try a less quantized model

+> blck gens; RuntimeWarning: invalid value encountered in cast `return tensor_to_int(tensor, 8).astype(np.uint8)`

 ## 2025.12.11

 > positive and negative [prompt] are two different model passes;